-DRAGEN provides a custom implementation of the conversion software that is faster.
+DRAGEN provides an implementation of the conversion software that is fast and supports hardware acceleration on the DRAGEN platform.
 To run this conversion, use the --bcl-input-directory <BCL_ROOT>, --output-directory <DIR>, and --bcl-conversion-only true options.

-The DRAGENconversions implementation is designed to output FASTQ files that match Illumina's bcl2fastq2 2.19 output for HiSeq, MiSeq, HiSeq X, NextSeq, iSeq, and NovaSeq sequencers.
+The DRAGEN BCL conversion implementation is designed to output FASTQ files that match Illumina's bcl2fastq2 v2.20 output.
 DRAGEN supports most of the features of bcl2fastq2, including demultiplexing samples by barcode with optional mismatch tolerance, adapter sequence masking or trimming with adjustable matching stringency, and UMI sequence tagging and trimming.
 Sample sheet settings not supported by DRAGEN include FindAdapterWithIndels, CreateFastqForIndexReads, and ReverseComplement.
+DRAGEN does not support the no-lane-splitting command-line option.